-The University vigilantly maintains, upgrades and institutes new facilities for oncampus research so as to provide a vibrant academic environment conducive to research.
-Facilities include well-equipped laboratories manned with skilled technicians, space for testing and experimental work, computing facilities provided by the Information Technology Center, and funds for consumable and expendable items.
+The University vigilantly maintains, upgrades and establishes new facilities for on-campus research so as to provide a vibrant academic environment conducive to research.
+Facilities include well-equipped laboratories manned by skilled technicians, space for testing and experimental work, computing facilities provided by the Information and Communications Technology Center, and funds for consumables and expendable items.
 Workshops and machine shops provide the facilities for fabrication of materials needed for the experimental work.
+The University also hires qualified graduate students to strengthen its graduate programs and research capabilities.